Smilax rotundifolia: Habitat and distribution

 Smilax rotundifolia is found in the eastern half of the continental United States including Texas, South Dakota, and Oklahoma with the exception of Vermont.
 It ranges from Florida north into Northern Ontario.
 Smilax rotundifolia is native to the USA.

 Common greenbrier grows along roadsides, landscapes, clearings and woods.
 In clearings it often forms dense and impassable thickets.
 It can be found in almost all habitat types including wetlands.

 Wildlife

 The berries and leaves often persist into late winter.
 Smilax rotundifolia is a very important food plant in the winter while there are more limited food choices.
 Examples of wildlife that will eat the berries and leaves in the late winter and early spring are Northern Cardinals, white throated sparrows, white tailed deer, and rabbits.

 Conservation

 For most of states S. rotundifolia is categorized as Least Concern due to its relative abundance.

 Uses

 Food

 Young shoots and uncurled leaves and tendrils can be eaten raw or cooked.

 Ethnobotany

 In the genus Smilax there are many different uses of the plant for medical treatments around the world.
-The Cherokee Indians used Smilax rotundifolia to treat pain in the leg.
+The Cherokee use Smilax rotundifolia to treat pain in the leg.
 Smilax rotundifolia vines and roots boiled together with tea was used to treat an upset stomach.
 When drinking this tea mixture a prayer was spoken.